 Senate approves Trump's Supreme Court nominee Neil Gorsuch

-There are 7 comments on the Thetelegraphand Argus story from 10 hrs ago, titled Senate approves Trump's Supreme Court nominee Neil Gorsuch.
-In it, Thetelegraphand Argus reports that:
+There are 7 comments on the Wandsworth Guardian story from 13 hrs ago, titled Senate approves Trump's Supreme Court nominee Neil Gorsuch.
+In it, Wandsworth Guardian reports that:

 The vote - 54 to 45 - brings a contentious 14-month partisan battle to a close after the death of Justice Antonin Scalia.
 The victory gives Mr Trump's 49-year-old nominee a lifetime spot on the court and his party a much-needed political win after failing to pass legislation on health care and other issues.